arogrs/arogrs/README.md

 - 🎓 First-generation college student experiences & challenges
 - 🎶 The role of music in shaping identity during college years
 - 💻 The rise of digital media & how college students consume news today
-- ☕ The culture of “college hustle” — balancing school, work, and social life
+- ☕ The culture of “college hustle” with balancing school, work, and social life

 <!--